“A musical seed was planted & the course of my life was set”

 Charlie Scopoletti & The Truth (with Jonny Giamara (Drums), Tony Tino (Bass), Achille Pete (Electric Guitar) Todd Caldwell (Keys), & Neal Spitzer (Sax) performed on the Town Stage to a Sold Out crowd just prior to Steely Dan on the Main Stage.
 Also on the bill was was the soulful and powerful Recording Academy / Grammy-Winning Alabama Shakes, New Orleans-famed Preservation Hall Jazz Band and Texas blues rocker Carolyn Wonderland.

-As of recent, Charlie debuted his country songs opening for Charles “Chip” Esten, best known as lead guitarist Deacon Claybourne on the TV show “Nashville” on CMT at the Mountain Dew-Country and Bluegrass Series.
+Charlie debuted his country songs opening for Charles “Chip” Esten, best known as lead guitarist Deacon Claybourne on the TV show “Nashville” on CMT at the Mountain Dew-Country and Bluegrass Series.